Learn how to make an easy veil face mask, with or without a filter pocket. The veil is cool and refreshing, perfect for staying cool this summer!

 - Coordinating thread

-- My veil face mask printable PDF pattern (available in my free resource library -- get the password by filling out the form at the bottom of this page)
+- Design #225 - My veil face mask printable PDF pattern (available in my free resource library -- get the password by filling out the form at the bottom of this page)

 Step 1: Get my free easy Veil Face Mask Pattern or SVG Cut File

-My free DIY veil face mask pattern comes in several formats.
+Design #225 which is my free DIY veil face mask pattern comes in several formats.
 You can get a printable PDF for cutting by hand, or an SVG cut file for cutting with a Cricut or another cutting machine.
 Download the DIY veil face mask pattern from my free resource library (get the password to the library in the form at the bottom of this post), or click here!

 Here's what the Veil Mask PDF pattern looks like printed out: